 The tendency of study participation per se to affect outcome is described by the term Hawthorne effect.
-This process defines the first step for internal quality assurance.
-However, whenever an attempt is made to describe the effects of quality assurance in more detail specific mathematical tools are required, including a database system that allows the calculation of clinical profiles, problem profiles, time-related variance of variables, univariate analysis and multivariate analysis statistics, calculation of scores and application of the hazard function.
+Whenever an attempt is made to describe the effects of quality assurance in more detail specific mathematical tools are required, including a database system that allows the calculation of clinical profiles, problem profiles, time-related variance of variables, univariate analysis and multivariate analysis statistics, calculation of scores and application of the hazard function.

 Prospective Research in Health Service Settings: Health Psychology, Science and the Hawthorne Effect

-Ian O Sullivan, Sheina Orbell, Tim Rakow, Ron Parker, University of Essex & Hospital of St Cross - Journal of Health Psychology, Vol. 9, No. 3, (2004)
+Ian O’ Sullivan, Sheina Orbell, Tim Rakow, Ron Parker, University of Essex & Hospital of St Cross - Journal of Health Psychology, Vol. 9, No. 3.